PingOne Advanced Identity Cloud

 7. Follow the steps on the Configure Application page and click Next.

-8. On the Identity Provider Details page, complete the following fields:
+8. On the Identity Provider Details page:

 • Name: The name of the provider.